goodekat/WhoseEgg/README.md

   - Allowed options for multiple qualitative levels in R (but not in template)
   - Returned a warning if input factors have incorrect levels
+  - Return a warning if input variables are outside of training data
+  - Added error is missing an egg id

 ## To do list for app